ethanzh/speech-web-app/README.md

 If you require additional text to generate speech samples from, simply add a new `txt` file in the `text/` directory

 ## Collecting Data
-All audio samples will be placed in a `audio/` directory, where each subdirectory is a user's UUID, and each file inside `audio/<user UUID>` is a file of form `<name of text>.wav`
+All audio/video samples will be placed in a `data/` directory, where each subdirectory is a user's UUID, and each file inside `data/<user UUID>` is a file of form `<name of text>.webm`

 ## Installation
 Simply clone this repo, install dependencies, and run the app with `gunicorn --bind 0.0.0.0:80 wsgi:app`